 “I just felt like they had gone extinct,” said Alvarez.

-Imagine how your bottom feels in your favorite, most flattering yoga pants, and then apply that to your torso.
 When Alvarez couldn’t find a happy medium between the sophisticated, $200-plus styles from the Austrian hosiery brand Wolford—which has made bodysuits for more than 20 years, and is widely considered the ne plus ultra in the category—and the cheap, casual, snap-free leotards from American Apparel, she recognized a void and started her own brand, Alix, in 2014.
 Her goal was to become a go-to source in the wide-open market.

 Not even two years later, Alvarez counts ShopBop, Saks, Opening Ceremony, and (starting next season) Harvey Nichols among her stockists.
 She ships more than 15 styles, ranging from ribbed turtlenecks and charmeuse blouses to asymmetrical keyhole tanks, to customers across the Middle East, Australia, Europe, and the US.
 (Kendall Jenner is a fan.)